Prague Old Town

-Once upon a time, in the heart of medieval Europe…well, there are several legends about how Prague and its Old Town was founded.
-The most famous ones speak of queen Libuše, who with a gift of prophecy, saw in her dreams a city, whose glory would reach the stars.
+Once upon a time, in the heart of medieval Europe…well, there are several legends about how Prague Old Town, along with the rest of the city, was founded.
+The most famous ones speak of Queen Libuše, who with a gift of prophecy, saw in her dreams a city, whose glory would reach the stars.
 And…she was quite right.

-Due to its location, Prague always have been an important merchant crossroads in Europe.
-Therefore, lots of money passed through Prague, as merchants were taxed on whatever was possible.
+Due to its location, Prague always has been an important merchant crossroads in Europe.
+Therefore, lots of money passed through Prague, as merchants were paying tax on whatever was possible.

 The first major event in the history of Prague was foundation of the first fortifications in mid 13th century.
 Just one century after that Prague tripled in size during the reign of Charles IV, a founder of a New Town of Prague and a king that Czechs love to this day.

-Even though Prague was constantly growing, the Old Town always stayed the most charming part of the city.
-Famous sight such as the Old Town Hall with its famous Astronomical Clock, Týn Church, Estates Theatre, The House of the Black Madonna and the Jewish Quarter can be found here.
+Even though the city was constantly growing, Prague Old Town always stayed the most charming part of the city.
+Famous sight such as the Old Town Hall with its famous Astronomical Clock, Týn Church, Estates Theater, The House of the Black Madonna and the Jewish Quarter can be found here.
 Of course there are plenty other sights, but we leave it up to your guide to introduce you into their fascinating history.